The Singer 4432 Heavy Duty is an affordably priced sewing machine that can work with more fabrics than your typical budget model.

 Too Much Power for Some

-With a motor so powerful, some inexperienced users have reported some issues in controlling the machine.
+With a motor so powerful, some inexperienced users will inevitably have issues in controlling the machine.

 The trick is to know that a little bit of pressure goes a long way, and when the motor first starts, it starts at full speed before you can ease it back down.